List of The Vicar of Dibley characters: Simon Horton

 David Horton's very tall and attractive brother Simon Horton (Clive Mantle) becomes one of Geraldine's lovers in a brief romance.
 They first meet at the drinks party before Alice and Hugo's wedding and later they meet again when Simon comes up for Sunday lunch with David.
 After many efforts to get rid of several parishioners who come knocking on her door with various requests, including telling Jim Trott and Frank Pickle that a crossword solution is "Plodipop", and arranging the four words "Leave-You-Remorseless-Bastards" on the Scrabble board, Geraldine finally manages to join Simon, who is waiting patiently in her bedroom, followed by a few weeks of romantic bliss.
-Later Simon dumps her telling her that he has a girlfriend in Liverpool.
+Later Simon dumps her telling her that he has a girlfriend back in Liverpool.
 A heartbroken Geraldine therefore goes into seclusion, binging on chocolate bars and pots of ice cream, and neglecting her church duties.
-She decides to resign from her ministry, but changes her mind when her parishioners and friends show their loyalty and support by hanging up a huge banner that reads "That tall git Simon may have bonked you and then dumped you like an old jock strap but we still love you."
+She decides to resign from her ministry but changes her mind when her parishioners and friends show their loyalty and support by hanging up a huge banner that reads "That tall git Simon may have bonked you and then dumped you like an old jock strap - but we still love you."

+Tristan Campbell

+Tristan Campbell (although in his second and final appearance his name inexplicably became "Tristram") is the producer of the show Songs of Praise, which came to film in Dibley's St Barnabus' Church in the second episode of the first series.
+Upon first meeting him Geraldine fell head over heels for him, and believed he felt the same way.
+David, on the other hand, developed feelings for Ruth, the Songs of Praise camera operator.
+However, both David and Geraldine were heartbroken to later discover that Tristan and Ruth were in fact a couple.

+In his second and last appearance, Tristan paid a surprise visit to Geraldine on Christmas Day, asking her to marry him.
+She assumed he was proposing, and joyfully accepted.
+However, this turned out to be a misunderstanding, as he then introduced her to Aoife (Orla Brady), his fiancée, and Geraldine was devastated to discover he was asking her to perform his and Aoife's wedding ceremony, not be his bride.